What is the Donor Egg Program?

 The risks to the donor are considered to be minimal and short-term.
 Risks include the possibility of small amount of bleeding or pelvic infection (less than a 1% chance).
 Equally, there is a 1% – 2% risk of excessive ovarian stimulation (too many eggs being produced) despite careful monitoring.
 In such a case, the donation cycle will probably be abandoned and treatment would be commenced to regularize your menstrual cycle.

-Using donor eggs and embryos, you’ll have about a 50 percent chance of giving birth to a child.
-You can also use frozen embryos, but the birth rates are lower — about 30 percent per transfer.
+Using donor eggs and embryos, you’ll have about a 60 percent chance of giving birth to a child.